 For each piece of glass, a piece of handmade antique glass made by Lamberts company in German or by Spectrum company in USA was used, and the whole work was completed by assembling about 3000 glass pieces.

 Governer Ehime Prefecture

 Owing to the cooperation by Japan Traffic Culture Association and Japan Lottery Association, a stained glass work "Mandarin orange, Mandarin orange, Mandarin orange" by Mr. Kyoji Takubo, an artist born in this prefecture, has been installed on the first floor of Matsuyama Airport Terminal Building.

-Currently in our prefecture, aiming to realize "Ehime prefecture, the love country, full of love (smiling) faces", we are spreading the circle of "love (smiling) faces" on which the prefectural people's positive feelings and thoughtful hearts gather, and we are all committed to creating unique happiness to Ehime.
-And at Matsuyama Airport, we are also actively developing environment that can make people who use it "love (smiling) faces."
+Currently in our prefecture, aiming to realize "Ehime prefecture, the love country, full of love (smiling) faces", we are spreading the circle of "love (smiling) faces" on which the prefectural people's positive feelings and thoughtful hearts gather, and we are all committed to creating happiness unique to Ehime.
+And at Matsuyama Airport, we are also actively developing the environment that can make the users get "love (smiling) faces."

-Under these circumstances, by installation of this powerful work on which mandarin oranges specializing in Ehime is drawn full of screens, we greatly expect that it can impress the images of Ehime more strongly to visitors, as well as it produces an attractive space that receives the light of the sun in Setouchi and makes people happy in Matsuyama Airport.
+Under these circumstances, by installation of this powerful work on which mandarin oranges, a speciality of Ehime, are drawn fully on the screen, we expect that it can impress the images of Ehime more strongly to visitors, as well as it will produce an attractive space that receives the light of the sun of Setouchi and will make people happy in Matsuyama Airport.